Unlocking Gen Z at Work: A Generational Impact Study

 Effective team communication

 Research shows that strong communication skills are one of the greatest predictors of team success.
 The daily interactions within a team are crucial for relationship building, as well as ensuring project goals are achieved.
-This becomes even more important in remote teams, as virtual meetings and online messaging can make it more challenging to decipher nuances in communication (although, F4S' new Zoom integration makes this far easier).
+This becomes even more important in remote teams, as virtual meetings and online messaging can make it more challenging to decipher nuances in communication (although, Marlee's Zoom integration makes this far easier).
 Everyone communicates differently, and by understanding these preferences, you can ensure all these ideas, concerns, and questions are heard.

 F4S zoom integration shows icons on individual team member screen to show their communication preference

-F4S Zoom integration
+Marlee Zoom integration

 Goal setting and role assignment